-During FYs 2022/23 and 2023/24, significant progress was made on development of the initial MOU-based RCP and analysis of its application to a case study (the Orange Memorial Park Stormwater Capture Facility).
-However, due to budget constraints and the need to prioritize MRP compliance tasks, the work on the market-based RCP was put on hold for FY 2024/25.
-The focus of the work for this task in FY 2024/25 will be: 1) maintaining and making specific updates to the GI Tracking Tool; 2) implementation of the work plan for updating the RAA model that is currently under development; 3) continued outreach to the public on GI; and 4) participation in regional Workgroups and meetings with Water Board staff on topics related to implementation of GI and regional stormwater capture projects.
+During FYs 2022-23 and 2023-24, significant progress was made on development of the initial MOU-based RCP and analysis of its application to a case study (the Orange Memorial Park Stormwater Capture Facility).
+However, due to budget constraints and the need to prioritize MRP compliance tasks, the work on the market-based RCP was put on hold for FY 2024-25 and remains on hold in FY 2025-26.
+The focus of the work for this task in FY 2025-26 will be: 1) maintaining and making specific updates to the GI Tracking Tool; 2) continued outreach to the public on GI; and 3) participation in countywide and regional workgroups and meetings with Water Board staff on topics related to implementation of GI and regional stormwater capture projects.
+The LSPC/SUSTAIN Modeling Tools were updated in FY 2024-25 and will inform development of the RAA report that is budgeted under Task SMC719.

-Table 4.1 Descriptions, deliverables, and cost estimates by fiscal year for GI and Regional Collaborative Program Planning subtasks.
+Table 4.1 Descriptions, deliverables, and cost estimates by fiscal year for GI and Regional Collaborative Program Planning subtasks